ASAT: Adaptively Scaled Adversarial Training in Time Series: Introduction

-Besides enhancing neural networks, we also try to explain the decision bases of black box neural networks towards more interpretability for neural network decisions via the proposed dimension-wise adversarial sensitivity indicator.
-The dimension-wise adversarial sensitivity indicator can reveal the importance of any input dimension in the decision process and help us understand the decision bases of neural networks.
-A traditional method for interpreting decisions of linear models is factor analysis, where factor loading~\citep{factor_loading} is adopted to measure the importance of a factor.
-The weights of the linear model can be seen as the factor loadings roughly.
-We prove that the proposed sensitivity is proportional to the absolute value of the weight or the factor loading in the linear model, which indicates that the proposed indicator covers traditional measurements.
-Moreover, in the nonlinear neural networks, the proposed indicator can also probe the importance of input data dimensions.

-With the proposed indicator, we have some interesting findings: \textit{(1) ASAT can alleviate overfitting.} As analyzed in Sec.~\ref{sec:overfit}, baseline models with ASAT are sensitive to different dimensions during multiple training, which indicates that baseline models tend to overfit to some false clues, while ASAT can alleviate it. \textit{(2) ASAT can help models capture fluctuations in time series.} As analyzed in Sec.~\ref{sec:single}, we make detailed examinations on a single data instance and find that ASAT can help models to be more sensitive to abnormal fluctuations.
+Besides enhancing neural networks, we also try to explain the decision bases of black-box neural networks towards more interpretability for neural network decisions via the proposed dimension-wise adversarial sensitivity indicator.
+With the proposed indicator, we have some interesting findings: \textit{(1) ASAT can alleviate overfitting.} As analyzed in Sec.~\ref{sec:overfit}, baseline models with ASAT are sensitive to different dimensions during multiple training, which indicates that baseline models tend to overfit to some false clues, while ASAT can alleviate it. \textit{(2) ASAT can help models capture fluctuations in time series.} As analyzed in Sec.~\ref{sec:single}, we make detailed examinations of a single data instance and find that ASAT can help models to be more sensitive to abnormal fluctuations.
 The decision bases of models tend to be more reasonable with ASAT. \textit{(3) Models tend to pay close attention to the volumes of recent time slots.} Models tend to be sensitive to volumes of recent time slots.
 Since recent time slots are more important in time series regularization, it is reasonable and also accords with human intuition.